 The first meeting of the Wisconsin Elections Commission’s new Election Security Council was both reassuring and scary.

 First, the good news.
-I fear WEC created the council more to promote belief in security than security itself.
-I’m still not sure, but if that is WEC’s intention, the members of the new council don’t seem to share it.
+I’m genuinely not sure whether WEC created the council more to promote belief in security or to promote security itself.
+But whatever WEC’s intention, the members of the new council are there to promote security.

 They uniformly exhibited a desire for actual security.
 Understandably, they showed some legitimate interest in appearances, but their primary concern seemed to be for real security.